 The Senate Chamber (where once the Senate met to govern the Republic of Venice)

 It is a big hall, lavishly decorated.
 At this point I was already disoriented.
 I mean, there are panels explaining the function of each room and listing all the paintings, but the decorations are so many that you can’t possibly know where to look at with more attention.
 It is impossible to remain focused all the time at the same level at every painting, every ceiling etc. So you may consider joining a tour or simply getting around without the ambition of seeing everything properly.
 So did I. I took my time to admire the works that seemed better to my eyes, and I didn’t bother too much for the rest.
 Yes, I looked here and there, I saw everything but I wasn’t exhausted in the end.

-The Chamber of the Council of Tens (authority entrusted with the State security) displays paintings by Veronese (one is a copy cause the original is at the Louvre).
+The Council of Tens (authorities entrusted with the State security) room displays paintings by Veronese (one is a copy cause the original is at the Louvre).